deepak7376/wsn-sim/README.md

-# Statistical Method Based Algorithm for Fault Detection in Wireless Sensor Networks (WSNs)
+# PyWSNSim | Python simulation toolkit for Wireless Sensor Networks.
 > Using distributed self-fault diagnosis (DSFD) method, faults in wireless sensor networks (WSNs) can be easily detected.
 In this method, each sensor node collects its neighbourhood sensor node data and uses the statistical-based method for detecting its own fault status.
 Discussed various statistical-based method such as standard deviation, interquartile range, median